laryakan/fbhunlock/README.md

 # fbhunlock
-Allow you to research F, B and H blueprint with a new build method once unlocked through Timelines and getting the ship in open universe.
+Allow you to research F, B and H blueprints with a new build method once unlocked through Timelines and getting the ship in open universe.

 ## What it does ?
 Unlock research to be the same as for the Cutlass, Odachi or Sapporo, once unlocked in Timelines, get the ship in open universe and start the research to build them.